-LBP in countywide residential rental properties is addressed through the enforcement of the State of Maryland Reduction of Lead Risk in Housing Law that requires owners of rental properties to register their units with Maryland Department of the Environment (MDE), distribute specific educational materials to prospective tenants and to meet specific LBP hazard reduction standards.
-In addition, all contractors performing lead paint abatement activities must be certified by the Federal Environment Protection Agency (EPA) and trained by a MDE accredited/licensed training provider and receive accreditation to perform lead paint activities.
+LBP in Countywide residential rental properties is addressed through the enforcement of the State of Maryland Reduction of Lead Risk in Housing Law that requires owners of rental properties to register their units with the Maryland Department of the Environment (MDE), distribute detailed educational materials to prospective tenants, and meet specific LBP hazard reduction standards.
+In addition, all contractors performing lead paint abatement activities must be certified by the Federal Environment Protection Agency (EPA) and trained by a MDE certified /licensed training provider and receive accreditation to perform lead paint activities.

-Residential housing in the County is also governed by the County's Property Maintenance Code, which requires exterior wood surfaces to be treated or be protected from the elements and decay and all exterior surfaces, including soils, be free of peeling, flaking and blistering paint.
+Residential housing in the County is also governed by the County Property Maintenance Code, which requires exterior wood surfaces to be treated and/or protected from the elements and any decay that might occur.
+In addition, all exterior surfaces, including soils, must be free of peeling, flaking and blistering paint.